QUBIC VIII: Optical design and performance

 \subsection{The technological demonstrator}

 { } The QUBIC TD was built to test and validate the QUBIC design and all its sub-systems (optics, cryogenics, detectors, read-out electronics, scan strategy and calibration).
-It differs from the FI in that it has a reduced number of detector pixels (256 pixels, i.e. one quarter of one focal plane), a reduced number of feedhorns (the central 8×8 horns of the full array, Fig.~\ref{hornlayout}), reduced primary and secondary mirror size (400~mm in diameter rather than 600~mm), reduced filter sizes (up to 280~mm in diameter) and a neutral density filter, instead of a dichroic, to manage the radiative loading inside a laboratory on the single focal plane.
+It differs from the FI in that it has a reduced number of detector pixels (256 pixels, 248 of which are inside the focal plane, i.e. one quarter of one focal plane), a reduced number of feedhorns (the central 8×8 horns of the full array, figure~\ref{hornlayout}), reduced primary and secondary mirror size (400~mm in diameter rather than 600~mm), reduced HWP (180~mm) and filter sizes (up to 280~mm in diameter) and a neutral density filter, instead of a dichroic, to manage the radiative loading inside the laboratory on the single focal plane.
 In all other respects the TD is the same as the FI.